-The first unit is called Introduction to Drama.
+Year 7 have a weekly drama lesson.
+Students begin to learn about vocal and physical skills for the first half term.
+This unit is called Introduction to Drama.
 Students begin their drama journey by exploring key drama skills such as use of voice and movement by through developing knowledge and understanding of a range of key drama techniques such as freeze frame and creating a narrative.

-The second unit is called Silent Movies.
+The second terms students learn about Silent Movies.
 Students will study a variety of Silent Movies, focusing primarily on the creation of narrative through the use of placards as well as how to include effective comedy.
 This unit allows students to develop their physical skills and understanding of the importance of facial expressions and movement.